-So which is better…an online M.Ed or on-campus?
+So which is better…an online MEd or on-campus?
 As you can imagine, a virtual degree is by far the most popular choice for this educational pathway, and for good reason.
-Teachers are busy professionals who are often juggling other outside commitments, such as coaching school sports, heading student activities and organizations, and raising families.
+Teachers are busy professionals who are often juggling other outside commitments, such as coaching school sports, heading student activities and organizations, participating in school committees, and raising families.

 Benefits of an online degree

 For Brusie, who had two very young children and a third baby on the way at the time of his degree, an online degree made the most practical sense.
-He was able to continue his roles as Archery Coordinator for the school he taught at, be home with his family, and continue his other responsibilities, such as teaching summer school.
+He was able to continue his roles as Archery Coordinator for his school, be home with his family, and continue his other responsibilities, such as teaching summer school.
 And there was another added benefit for him:

 “I’m already in a classroom all day as it is–I didn’t want to be in another one at night too!” he laughs.